Why I like Roam over Bear for improving my thinking

 Here are some recent thoughts of mine after immersing myself in Roam for a few weeks.

-1. Roam shows you, on a single page, all the possible connections to the concept you’re currently thinking about.
+1. Roam shows you all the possible connections to the concept you’re currently thinking about, on a single page.

-- Whether you thought to link content together or it never crossed your mind, if there is a mention of keywords, that content will be resurfaced for your consideration.
+- Whether you thought to link content together or it never crossed your mind, if there is a mention of keywords, that content will be resurfaced for your consideration whenever there is the faintest-yet-still-existent link.
 That’s powerful.

 2. Roam makes it easy to manage what you’re looking at by providing toggle dropdowns to expand and collapse content.